 In the late 70’s Tito invented what he describes as the “Red Bull” of the day: a drug slightly close to speed, but legally one molecule off, and thus free to buy.
 Dan then became an almost overnight millionaire, but being only 24 decided to invest more of his time on women and Ferraris than filing tax returns.
 Remember Al Capone?
 Well the next thing he knew Dan was doing 5 years for tax evasion.

-Going to prison tends to do two things, one stops you being able to get a job when you leave, and number two acts like a version of LinkedIn for the criminally minded.
+Going to prison tends to do two things, one it stops you being able to get a job when you leave, and number two it acts like a version of LinkedIn for the criminally minded.
 When Tito left prison and couldn’t get a job, he turned to the contacts he had made in prison and then started smuggling marijuana, which again made him rich.

 So why the story?
 Whilst I, in no way want to glamourize smuggling drugs, tax evasion, or doing 14 years behind bars, spending a week traveling on a bus with a guy with tales like this was, without doubt, one of the most fascinating weeks of my life.
 A recurring theme of the trip was Tito telling us a story, after which he’d say “that one didn’t make the book”, which led two of our group (including me) to go out and buy the book immediately.